Pinafore/nlp-hw/tfidf/README.md

 Take in a document and keep track of the words that you see in appropriate datastructures so that the next two functions work.

+Traverse through the documents, count the frequency each token occurs in how many documents.
+This will be used to compute the idf.

 constructor (for ToyTokenizerGuesser)
 --------------